jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `gfm-mode` will be autoloaded and `markdown-mode` will be invoked automatically for file names ending in either `.md` or `.markdown`.

-Alternatively, if you manage loading packages with [use-package][up] (a practice I highly recommend for advanced users) then you can automatically install and configure `markdown-mode` by adding a declaration such as this one to your init file (as an example; adjust
+Alternatively, if you manage loading packages with [use-package](https://github.com/jwiegley/use-package) (a practice I highly recommend for advanced users) then you can automatically install and configure `markdown-mode` by adding a declaration such as this one to your init file (as an example; adjust